rjr0006/Team2-Satellite-Model/cosmos-simulink/README.md

 Cosmos will be installed on your system at the specific location.

-### Install Simulink Target
+### Launch Simulink Target
-1. Copy the Demo folder over the cosmos installation directory's demo folder.
+1. Run the 'Launcher.bat' script